rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 As a species, this is phenomenal.

-Just imagine the effort accumulating all this knowledge.
+Just imagine the effort and time accumulating all this knowledge.
 As result, thinking becomes the predominant mode of our mental activity as adults.

 Thinking is great and practical but it may create a dark side, a repetitive cycle, a forever telling a story in our heads.

 Have you ever stop and ask yourself how expensive "thinking" is?

 Thinking is brutally expensive.
 Every sound must be memorized first,  usually by repetition.
-Then, a series of neuron paths will be activated and, over time and effort that knowledge becomes graved in our brain.
+Then, a series of neuron paths are activated and, over time and effort that knowledge becomes graved in our brain.

 When you are thinking, your brain is like a fireworks show.
 Every sound must be recover, activated, linked and released.

-Thinking also does not accept simultaneous action.
+Thinking is so intense for the brain that we could argue that also does not accept simultaneous action.
 We cannot think 2 stories *at the exactly same time* in our heads.

 Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep their meanings alive.
 Just try these 2 phrases: